iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-03-05-flask-notes.md

 - You can install elastic search by `brew install elasticsearch` on mac.
 - Access `http://localhost:9200` to view service JSON output.
-- Also, intall in python `pip install elasticsearch`
+- Also, install in python `pip install elasticsearch`
-- To have launchd start elasticsearch now and restart at login: `brew services start elasticsearch`
+- To have launched start elasticsearch now and restart at login: `brew services start elasticsearch`
 - Or, if you don't want/need a background service you can just run: `elasticsearch`

 Todo: Search not working, fix it.